Guyana–Suriname relations: Diplomatic ties and organizations

 Both countries established diplomatic relations on 25 November 1975.

 On 26 May 1966, there was no embassy or consulate in Guyana, and the affairs where handled by the Dutch embassy in Haiti.
 The Surinamese government postponed the opening of an embassy until there was sufficient normalisation of the relationship.
 In 1979, an embassy was established in Guyana, which was temporary housed in the Pegasus hotel in Georgetown.

 Guyana was represented by a consulate in Paramaribo.
 On 25 November 1975, the date of independence of Suriname, the consulate was transformed into an embassy.
 Guyana operates a consulate in Nieuw-Nickerie.

 Both countries are full members of: Caribbean Community (CARICOM), Community of Latin American and Caribbean States, Group of 77, Group of African, Caribbean and Pacific countries, Non-Aligned Movement, Organisation of Islamic Cooperation, Organization of American States, Union of South American Nations, and of the United Nations.
 Guyana and Suriname are both associate members of Mercosur.
 Petrocaribe was launched in 2005 for cheap oil from Venezuela provided to member states and Guyana and Suriname are both members.

+In May 2025, Suriname temporarily closed its embassy in Georgetown, Guyana, due to civil unrest following the controversial death of an 11-year-old girl, Adriana Younge.
+The Surinamese ambassador to Guyana, Liselle Blankendal, confirmed the closure, citing safety concerns amid widespread protests and disturbances in the Guyanese capital.
+These events were triggered by the results of a forensic autopsy, conducted by three international coroners including American expert Gary Collins, which concluded that the girl had drowned; a conclusion disputed by segments of the Guyanese public.
+In response to the unrest, Guyanese authorities imposed a nightly curfew, banned public gatherings, and deployed special police units.
+Suriname’s government advised its citizens to avoid traveling to Guyana during this period and recommended those already in the country stay in contact with the embassy through digital channels.